 - The patient’s name, age, current medications, medical history, allergies, any advanced directives/DNR/MOLST forms (bright purple) and the nature of emergency.

-- This information or paperwork might be on the refrigerator in a “File of Life” (add link for File of Life program).
+- This information or paperwork might be on the refrigerator in a “File of Life.”

 - A recent hospital, urgent care, or doctor visit discharge paperwork can often have some or all of this information and can save time.

-- Yes, there are several programs to assist our patients with their bills.
-Please refer to our billing/charity care program or contact our offices for specifics.
+Yes, there are several programs to assist our patients with their bills.
+Please contact our office for more information.